What is the Plymouth Plan?

 Plymouth provides some of the best environments and opportunities for quality of life of any city in the United Kingdom.
 The city aspires to be amongst the greenest and most sustainable places in Europe.

 Plymouth itself has been recognised as one of Forum for the Future's leading 'green' cities and has a strong reputation in promoting sustainable development.
 For example, in recent years Plymouth has almost doubled the area of land designated as Local Nature Reserves, supported 2,500 improvements in home energy efficiency, delivered a major programme to supply schools with low cost renewable energy, installed electric car charging points around the city, delivered new walking and cycling initiatives, delivered personalised travel planning to over 84,000 households, seen major new investment in water infrastructure by South West Water, and launched a programme of work to establish the UK's first National Marine Park within Plymouth Sound.

-A reduction in the city's carbon emissions by 50 per cent on 2005 levels is deliverable provided that a multi-faceted programme of carbon reducing measures is delivered, securing a step-change in green energy, energy efficiency and sustainable travel.
-This would be a significant move towards supporting the UK government's target for 2050 of an 80 per cent reduction on 2005 levels, as set out in the Climate Change Act 2008.
+A net-zero target by 2030 is ambitious and will require a multi-faceted programme of carbon reducing measures and a step-change in green energy, energy efficiency and sustainable travel.
+This would be a significant move towards supporting the UK government's nationwide target for 2050 of an 80 per cent reduction on 2005 levels, as set out in the Climate Change Act 2008.
 Other major outcomes that are within reach include delivering substantial progress towards overcoming fuel poverty in the city, and taking care and management of the city's precious natural environment to even higher levels and engaging all of the city's schools in an environmental learning network.